metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Green Bay being able to succeed on short-yardage runs against the likes of Bobby Wagner is impressive.

+Seems like the Seahawks are incorporating the Staley style of defense into their defensive repertoire.

 ***

 ## Chiefs @ Raiders